|USFCA San Francisco Coaches Clinic January 2022

 || Jan 27, 2022 - Jan 30, 2022

-Fencing Masters Peter Burchard and Robert Handelman invite all level coaches to join us at Halberstadt Fencers Club in San Francisco for the West Coast Regional USFCA Coaches’ Clinic.
-Maitre Connie Louie will assist in sabre and sports psychology.
+Fencing Masters Robert Handelman and Connie Louie invite all level coaches to join us at Halberstadt Fencers Club in San Francisco for the West Coast Regional USFCA Coaches’ Clinic.
+Master George Platt and Prévôt Sandor Mandoki will assist in all three weapons.

 The location is at: Halberstadt Fencers Club, 621 South Van Ness St. S.F., CA 94110

-Fees for 3.5 days of the clinic (Thursday to Sunday morning):
+Fees for the clinic (Thursday to Sunday morning):

 One day rate (Thursday or Friday): Members: $175 Non-members: $200

-When you preregister, please send your name, certification level, weapons you wish to work on at the clinic, and whether you intend to test or not, if you will test please note the level of the test and specific weapon.
+When you preregister, please send your name, certification level, weapons you wish to work on at the clinic.

-Please send and make out the check for registration fees to:
+Paying by Check: Please send and make out the check for registration fees to

 747 4th Ave